Pechente/Minecraft-Live-Player-List/readme.md

 __You can check out a [live version here](http://minecraft.rene-henrich.de/).__

 The goal is to encourage a small player base to play together.
-Unlike most Minecraft server dependend web-sites, this one works with vanilla Minecraft and doesn’t require you to install any mods on your server as all the required data is gathered from protocols and files that are provided by the game.
+Unlike most Minecraft server dependent web-sites, this one works with vanilla Minecraft and doesn’t require you to install any mods on your server as all the required data is gathered from protocols and files that are provided by the game.

 The current version works with Minecraft 1.8.X and is not likely to break with future updates.